 - Rolling pin not required; just pat-in with fingers.

 - If you don’t have a food processor, you can place cereal in a plastic bag and crush until it is an even, fine texture.
 Use a rolling pin (if you have one) or even a wine bottle!

 Make sure to check out our Lactose-Free Cheesecake Pie with Pomegranate.
 The creamy lemon and vanilla scented cream cheese filling works perfectly with this crispy, crunchy crust.
+More pies coming, soon!

 For all kinds of pie making tips, read our article Pie Crust 101.

-Cinnamon Pecan Seeded Pat-In Pie Crust
+Low FODMAP Pat-In Cereal Pie Crust

 Low FODMAP Serving Size Info: Makes 1, 9-inch (23 cm) crust; up to 12 servings